-The College of daily management is a collegial body, which can only validly deliberate and decide when at least the majority of its members are present or represented.
+The Executive Committee is a collegial body, which can only validly deliberate and decide when at least the majority of its members are present or represented.

-If a member is unable to attend or absent, he may send another member by letter or e-mail to represent him at a given meeting of the College of daily management.
+If a member is unable to attend or absent, he may send another member by letter or e-mail to represent him at a given meeting of the Executive Committee.
 However, one member may represent only one other member.
 Meetings may also be held by video or teleconference.
 All decisions are taken by majority vote.
 In the event of a tie, the vote of the chairman shall be decisive.